 Declaration of Abstentions or Conflicts: None

-Commissioner Roberts moved to approve the consent agenda of March 1, 2023.
+Commissioner Mclaughlin moved to approve the agenda of January 4, 2023, and Meeting Minutes December 7, 2022, with changes.
 Commissioner Rosenfield seconded.
 Motion passed in a roll call vote.

 Yea Nay Abstain Absent

 COMMISSIONER: JENNIFER LUFT _X _ ___ ______ _____